nubenetes/awesome-kubernetes/docs/jenkins.md

 * [robot-plugin: Robot Framework Plugin](https://github.com/jenkinsci/robot-plugin) This plugin publishes [Robot Framework](https://robotframework.org/) test reports for Jenkins.
 * [Active Choices 🌟](https://plugins.jenkins.io/uno-choice/) The Active Choices plugin is used in parametrized freestyle Jenkins jobs to create scripted, dynamic and interactive job parameters.
 Active Choices parameters can be dynamically updated and can be rendered as combo-boxes, check-boxes, radio-buttons or rich HTML UI widgets.
 * [Text Finder 🌟](https://plugins.jenkins.io/text-finder/) This plugin lets you search for some text using regular expressions in a set of files or the console log.
 Based on the outcome, you can downgrade the build result to UNSTABLE, FAILURE, NOT_BUILT, or ABORTED.
+* [Pull Request Monitoring 🌟](https://github.com/jenkinsci/pull-request-monitoring-plugin) Jenkins plugin to monitor pull requests with customizable dashboard.
+You can also provide a view for your plugin that other developers can use in their dashboard.
+* [pipeline-graph-view-plugin 🌟](https://github.com/jenkinsci/pipeline-graph-view-plugin) This plugin provides new Action and View to view a WorkflowRun via the "Pipeline Graph" visualization that was popularized in the Blue Ocean plugin.

 ### Plugin Development.
 Jenkins Plugin Parent POM 4.0
 - [Plugin Development](https://www.jenkins.io/doc/developer/plugin-development/)